h2oai/deepwater/tensorflow/README.md

 ```

 For Mac:
-(Optional) MacOs X Sierra needs a Bazel >=0.4 version due to bugs in 0.3.1, it can be installed with `brew install bazel`
+(Optional) Mac OS X Sierra needs a Bazel >=0.4 version due to bugs in 0.3.1.
+It can be installed with `brew install bazel`

 ```
 curl -L -O https://github.com/bazelbuild/bazel/releases/download/0.3.1/bazel-0.3.1-installer-darwin-x86_64.sh